Chemistry & Biochemistry

 This course focuses on the chemical techniques that are used in forensic sciences.
 Content includes a brief historical context, sampling methods and measurements, instrumental techniques, and an overview of drug analysis.
 Three hours of lecture and one four-hour lab per week.

-CHEM-427: Physical Chemistry of Solutions with Laboratory
+CHEM-427: Physical Chemistry II with Laboratory

 Physical states of chemical systems- thermodynamics, equilibria, reaction rates, electrochemistry, and photochemistry- with lab examination of reactions in multicomponent systems.
 Three hours of lecture and four hours of lab work per week.
 Credit may not be received for both CHEM-425 and CHEM-427.
 Offered alternate years.